gammamonbiscuit/starbound-ampere-server/README.md

 # Biscuit's Starbound ARM Dedicated Server Docker
-This is my attempt on running Starbound dedicated server in an Oracle Ampere A1 Compute instance, with Steam workshop mod support.
+This is my attempt on running Starbound dedicated server in an Oracle Ampere A1 Compute instance, with OpenStarbound and Steam workshop mod support.

 >[!WARNING]
 >No docker image is available for download, you have to build it yourself,